PDTenpas/pdtenpas.github.io/pages/newsletter/sources.md

 [**Andrew Chen's Newsletter**](https://andrewchen.co/): Long-form essays on startups, growth, metrics, and network effects.

 [**Snippets 2.0**](https://danco.substack.com/): A continuation of Social Capital's Snippets Newsletter following the curator's departure.

+[**No Mercy / No Malice**](https://www.l2inc.com/archive?blog-types=nmnm): Each week, bestselling author and business professor Scott Galloway shares his take on success and relationships in a digital economy.

+[**Ark-Disrupt**](https://ark-invest.com/ark-newsletter): The ARK Newsletter series is based on ARK Brainstorming, a weekly discussion between our CIO, Director of Research, thematic analysts, ARK’s theme developers, thought leaders, and investors.
+It is designed to present you with the most recent innovation takeaways and to keep you engaged in an ongoing discussion on investing in disruptive innovation.

 [**How It Actually Works**](https://www.howitactuallyworks.com/): I read every corner of the Internet to find the best material to answer the question: how does the world actually work?